 - lowering prescription drug prices and offering more choices for prescription drugs

-Medicare for All would also change the way in which healthcare services are paid.
-With Medicare, you are responsible for paying deductibles, premiums, coinsurance, and copayments.
-These fees are necessary in order to stay enrolled in your Medicare plan.
+Medicare for All would also change the way healthcare services are paid for.
+With Medicare, you are responsible for paying deductibles, premiums, coinsurance, and copays.
+You must pay these fees to stay enrolled in your Medicare plan and receive coverage.

 Under Medicare for All, there would be no monthly premiums or yearly deductibles.
 You would owe nothing at the time of your services.
 Instead, your healthcare plan would be prepaid through taxes and contributions.